JeffreyBenjaminBrown/hode/README.md

 Skip to the end of this README for how to install.

 # There are video introductions

-These were made in early 2019.
-The app has gotten much slicker since, but the basic idea remains the same.
+The app has gotten much slicker since these were made in early 2019, and it has new features, but the basic idea remains the same.

 The video on navigation is probably more interesting.